ZuckermanLab/ModelExplorer/README.txt

 4. ASSUMPTIONS(in progress):

+*Should OF-IF conformational transistions be equivalent (when N, S, and W are held constant)?
+*Same barrier for W and S (un)binding.
+Should barrier difference = 0 for s & w?
 *Na must bind first (based on experimental insight) *Steady State Flow: constant source/drain of chemical potenial (i.e. sodium) *Should toxin be strictly 2KT higher energy than sugar? (dg_SW=2?)
-*Should barrier difference = 0 for s & w?

 5. USAGE: